edwardwcorbett/OCSP-Tools/README.md

 # Penetration Testing Tools

-These are tools I have used as part of the Offensive Security Certified Professional
+These are tools I have used as part of the Offensive Security Certified Professional certification